tari-project/rfcs/src/RFC/MinoTari/TIP-RFC-MT-0004_MinoTari_PoW_Difficulty_changes.md

 | 7 or more      | 32           |

 The cap is a liveness requirement, not a tuning choice.
-The modifier only resets when a block of a *different* penalty class is mined.
-If a class is ever the sole active miner --- for example if the GPU and CPU algorithms lose their miners after a fork --- there is nothing to reset it, and an uncapped modifier would double indefinitely until the chain stopped producing blocks, with no recovery path short of another fork.
+The modifier only resets when a block of a *different* algorithm is mined.
+If an algorithm is ever the sole active miner --- for example if the other algorithms lose their miners after a fork --- there is nothing to reset it, and an uncapped modifier would double indefinitely until the chain stopped producing blocks, with no recovery path short of another fork.
-The cap bounds that failure to a 32x slowdown: at an 8 minute base target, a chain mined by a single class settles at roughly 4.3 hours per block and resumes normal operation as soon as any other class mines.
+The cap bounds that failure to a 32x slowdown: at an 8 minute base target, a chain mined by a single algorithm settles at roughly 4.3 hours per block and resumes normal operation as soon as any other algorithm mines.
+A chain left with only RandomX miners does not reach this state, because RxM and RxT reset each other.

-The cap is reached after 5 doublings, i.e. on the **sixth** consecutive block of a class.
+The cap is reached after 5 doublings, i.e. on the **sixth** consecutive block of an algorithm.

 ### Expected cost, and why the factor is two

 The doubling factor is not arbitrary.
 It places the point at which the mechanism becomes prohibitive exactly at the majority threshold.

-Model each block's penalty class as independent, with `p` the share of blocks won by class A. For a block mined by A, let `j` be the number of immediately preceding consecutive A blocks, so that `m = 2^j`.
+Model each block's algorithm as independent, with `p` the share of blocks won by algorithm A. For a block mined by A, let `j` be the number of immediately preceding consecutive A blocks, so that `m = 2^j`.
 The `j` preceding blocks are A and the one before them is not, giving:

 ```text
 P(j = k) = p^k * (1 - p)
 ```

-The expected modifier paid by a block of class A is therefore:
+The expected modifier paid by a block of algorithm A is therefore:

 ```text
 E[m] = sum over k of  (1 - p) * p^k * 2^k